Thursday, 22 September 2016

 The funny thing is that the large woman looked out the window, tutted, and sat down at another seat.
 Karen was already standing and so decided that the next stop was as good as any a place to leave the bus.

 It stopped at the foot of the road leading to the railway station.

 At least she could get a train into London, if things didn’t go well.
 Whatever those things were that she was planning to do.
-Goodness know, she didn’t know.
+Goodness knows, she didn’t know.
 Kate hadn’t really had time to think.
-She had got out of the taxi and was ready to enter the church, she knew Derek, good old dependable Derek, would be standing at the alter waiting on her.
+She had got out of the taxi and was ready to enter the church, she knew Derek, good old dependable Derek, would be standing at the altar waiting on her.
 The thing is, she wasn’t prepared to marry a dependable soul.
 She had kissed her father on the cheek and then jumped on the first bus that passed.